jspawar80/K8s-MongoDB-conection/README.md

 ## To download and install the AWS CLI on Windows using PowerShell, follow these steps:

-1. Change the Current Directory:
+1. Change the Current Directory
 First, change to a directory where you have write permissions.
 For example, your user's Documents directory:
 ```
 cd ~\Documents